// RadioSonic by SigPro Labs

 Audio Cable Kit

-3.5 mm stereo cables, BNC adapters, and patch leads for connecting external audio sources and sinks.
+Two 3.5 mm stereo cables, one USB-C to USB-A cable, one USB-A female to USB-C adapter.
+All the cables you need for connecting external audio sources and sinks.

 Power